OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 controls.
 The fork uses the same coin in another transaction by substituting the coin used in the previous transaction in the new transaction.
+[This would benefit from a slideshow to explain what is going on.]

 51% attacks are difficult to recognize until the attack is executed.
 Detection can occur when duplicate transactions or repeating refunds are found for a user with a majority of the coin in the cryptocurrency.
 However, how a 51% attack is detected is not publicly known.
-When a 51% attack occurs, a branch appears where the attacker can double spend coin where two transactions occur where coin is used from the first transaction in a second transaction.
-This amount may be more or less than the value spent in the first transaction.
+When a 51% attack occurs, a fork appears, where each branch contains a transaction that spends the same coin.

 In order to catch this, validators must pay attention to details of branching for such transactions that overwrite previously written transactions within the block.
-On the other hand, users whose transactions are the ones overwritten can support suspicious activity within their wallets.
+On the other hand, users whose transactions are the ones overwritten can report suspicious activity within their wallets.

 In a Proof of Stake system, a 51% attack is discouraged and those who participate in such an attack will lose part of their stake or coin as a result.
 Upon discovery, not only will the attacker lose their stake by losing all of the coin taken in the fraudulent transactions, but the value of the cryptocurrency will go down.